Saturday, November 23, 2013

 Oprah and Dr. Phil have shared insights on one of the most challenging questions...
 How to be the star of your own life?

-Whether we want to take full responsibility of our lives in terms of relationships, career and goals; then we can achieve what it is to feel like being a star that we are meant to be.
+Whether we want to take full responsibility for our lives regarding relationships, careers, and goals, then we can achieve what it is to feel like the star we are meant to be.

-Here are some of my answers to this challenging questions on this episode...
+Here are some of my answers to these challenging questions in this episode...

-1. Think about the choices you can make to create a positive outcome.
+1. Think about your choices to create a positive outcome.
 What is it you're doing that's working?

-Recently, it has been easier for me to attract people and circumstances in my life.
-These are the images on my mind that turns out to become a reality.
-Definitely, I believe that you get things as desired if you put your mind and attention on it.
+Recently, it has been easier for me to attract people and circumstances.
+These images in my mind turn out to become a reality.
+You get things as desired if you put your mind and attention to them.

 Sunday, June 16, 2013